Albert Bryan Jr.: Personal life

+Bryan and his ex-wife, Yolanda Cabodevilla, were married in 1998.
+They have since divorced.
+They have two daughters, Aliyah and Sumuyah.
+Bryan has been dating a Government of the Virgin Islands employee (who he appointed to her position) for several years, which has raised ethical concerns.

 Bryan lives in Government House in Christiansted on St. Croix.
 In March 2019, the West Indian Company authorized monthly rent payments of $3,500 for a condo where Bryan would stay while on St. Thomas on behalf of his request.